-Current projections suggest it will be several months before a critical mass of people can be vaccinated.
-Accordingly, we will continue the policies and procedures that have helped us provide exceptional service to our customers, reduce risks to our employees and their families, and sustain the seamless management of our business, with no material impact on our data center operations.
+While the continued pace of vaccinations is quite encouraging, TierPoint will – for the foreseeable future, out of an abundance of caution – continue the policies and procedures that have helped us provide exceptional service to our customers, reduce risks to our employees and their families, and sustain the seamless management of our business throughout the pandemic.

 - Employees, contractors, and clients at all our data centers are required to maintain social distance and wear face masks that cover the nose and mouth;